konvictgit/AI-notes-generator/README.md

-readme_content = """# Summara - AI Study Notes Generator
+readme_content = """# Summara - AI  Notes Generator

 Summara is a full-stack GenAI project that automates **study notes generation** from PDFs and other content.
 It integrates modern web technologies, event streaming, caching, and cloud storage to build a scalable system.